 Though Chaga has been around and used for centuries, it is experiencing a resurgence in popularity as more people look to natural products to incorporate into daily life.
 Officially known as Inonotus Obliquus, Chaga is found in more remote areas of the world – typically cold, northern regions including Siberia, Northern Asia and North America.
 As with any natural product, Chaga is not created (or harvested) equally.
 If you’re planning to incorporate Chaga tea into your daily routine, you’ll want to choose the highest quality product available.

-Well, there’s a good reason why Chaga itself doesn’t cause side effects, but it could be an issue when combined with medication.
+Well, there’s a good reason why there are no chaga mushroom side effects, but it could be an issue when combined with medication.
 The powerful active compounds in Chaga work to reduce cholesterol, glucose levels, even inflammation – so when you combine those hard-working compounds with medication designed to produce the same outcome, the seemingly positive results are much more dramatic.

 For example, Chaga has the ability to naturally reduce high glucose levels in the blood.
 That’s a great thing!
 However, when you’re taking medication to reduce glucose levels, such as insulin, combining it with Chaga could cause a drop in blood glucose known as hypoglycemia.
 Symptoms of hypoglycemia include shakiness and weakness, anxiety and even clamminess.